Skip to content

 Recommended by: Catalin, TravelTrained

-Located between Aberthaw and Porthcawl, Glamorgan Heritage Coast is a 14-mile-long breathtaking coastline pampered with incredible views and stunning landscapes.
+Located between Aberthaw and Porthcawl, Glamorgan Heritage Coast is a 14-mile-long breathtaking coastline blessed with incredible views and stunning landscapes, and dotted with small villages (usually home to some excellent eateries).

-If you decide to visit, make sure you will stop by the Lighthouse at Nash Point, St Donat’s Castle, and Holy Trinity Church.
+The best way to explore the area is on foot or by bicycle.
+Make sure you stop by the Lighthouse at Nash Point, St Donat’s Castle, and Holy Trinity Church.
 And be sure to sample the wine at Llanerch Vineyard or Glyndwr Vineyard.
-There is an app available where you can find 10 different Vale Trails.

 Recommended by: Claire, Tin Box Traveller